chrisgrieser/alfred-neovim-utilities/README.md

 	- `⌥↵`: Copy the GitHub URL to the clipboard.
 	- `⌃↵`: Open the `:help` page of the plugin at GitHub.
 	- `⇧↵`: Search GitHub issues of the plugin.[^1]
+- `old`: Displays and searches your `:oldfiles`.
+Opens them in your default editor for the respective filetype.
+(With a neovim GUI, you can open them directly.)
 - `:swap`: Opens the folder that contains your swap files by default in Finder.
 - The workflow autoupdates.
 You can turn this off in the workflow configuration.